cwilmott/GEOGC183/docs/Week-09-Geodata.md

 - Fill Out the Column Data

 !!! warning
     Don't forget to save periodically to avoid losing your work. geojson.io has become finicky recently, but we haven't found a better replacement.
 To do this choose *Save > geoJSON*.
-Tell your instructor when you do this so we can see where it is saving.
+Tell your instructor if you're one of the first to do this, so we can see where it is saving.

 #### Export your GeoJSON

 When you're done, you're ready to export your GeoJSON for the final time.
-- Go to *Save* and choose *geoJSON*
+- Go to **Save** and choose **geoJSON**
-- Find the location of the *last* geojson you saved, and rename it "183data.geojson".
+- Find the location of the *last* geojson you saved, and rename it ```183data.geojson```.
 (2) DO NOT CLOSE THIS FOLDER.
 { .annotate }
-2. To rename a folder, right click and select "rename"
+2. To rename a folder, **right click** and select **rename**

 ### Set up your Github

-Now we need somewhere to put your new .geojson file!
+Now we need somewhere to put your new ```.geojson``` file!
 Github is a free repository where we can put code and share it with other people - one of the cornerstones of open source (for free) software development.
 It has the added bonus of also being a web-publisher, where we can actually host relatively sophisticated websites.

 #### Sign Up to Github

  - In your browser, create a new window or tab, and navigate to <https://github.com/>
- - On the top-right of the page, select *Sign Up* .
+ - On the top-right of the page, select **Sign Up** .
 I like to use my Berkeley credentials, but you may want to use your personal email as well.
 (3) { .annotate }
 3. Github provides lots of support for the sign up process here: <https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github>

 #### Set Up A Repository